-You must create Veeam Recovery Media on a functional machine.
-If you update the system, you must create a new recovery image.
-When Veeam Agent generates Veeam Recovery Media, it copies the IBM AIX kernel running on the machine with its currently loaded modules and includes them into the recovery media.
+When Veeam Agent generates Veeam Recovery Media, it copies the Oracle Solaris kernel running on the machine with its currently loaded modules and includes them into the recovery media.
 If the OS fails to start, you can boot it from the Veeam Recovery Media that you created on this machine.

 To create Veeam Recovery Media, use the following command: